theNewDynamic/thenewdynamic.com/content/en/article/introducing-huge.md

 ## Get started!

-I guess the easiest way to get aquainted with HUGE might be by downloading one of its starters:
+I guess the easiest way to get acquainted with HUGE might be by downloading one of its starters:

 ### Basic